Monitoring and managing the first stage of labour

-Poor progress is present when the graph shows cervical dilatation crossing the alert line.
+Poor progress is present when the graph showing cervical dilatation crosses the alert line.
 In other words, cervical dilatation in the active phase of the first stage of labour is less than 1 cm per hour.

-3-23 What should you do if the graph shows cervical dilatation crossing the alert line?
+3-23 What should you do if the graph showing cervical dilatation crosses the alert line?

 A systematic assessment of the patient must be made in order to determine the cause of the poor progress in labour.

-3-24 How should you systematically examine a woman with poor progress in the active phase of the first stage of labour?
+3-24 How should you systematically examine a patient with poor progress in the active phase of the first stage of labour?

-- Is the woman in the active phase of the first stage of labour?
+- Is the patient in the active phase of the first stage of labour?